skx/yawns/README.md

 All data is stored in MySQL *except* login sessions.
 Login sessions go to memcached, which is configured via ucarp to ensure that it is always available.

+This means the hosts run the following services:

+db-db1.dh - MySQL
+db-db2.dh - MySQL

+db-web1.dh - ucarp, memcache, varnish, pound, apache db-web2.dh - ucarp, memcache, varnish, pound, apache db-web3.dh - ucarp, memcache, varnish, pound, apache
+ - Because only one host is the "master" at any given time the actual deployment is more like this:

+    db-web1.dh - ucarp, memcache, varnish, pound, apache db-web2.dh - ucarp, apache
+    db-web3.dh - ucarp, apache

+The use of ucarp ensures that the site is functional if only a single host is alive.